myisamchk(1) - phpMan

 Runs myisamchk in "describe mode" to produce a description of your

 table.
-If you start the MySQL server with external locking
+If you start the MariaDB server with external locking

 disabled, myisamchk may report an error for a table that is updated